tgecho/qmk_firmware/keyboards/sculpter/readme.md

 The Teensy 2.0 microcontroller we use in this mod doesn't have enough general purpose input/output (GPIO) pins to support each of the rows and columns in the physical keyboard matrix.
 We're one GPIO pin short - as mentioned, 8 + 18 = 26 total pins required.

 The Teensy only has 25 GPIO pins.
-Luckily, (and as worked out by our [primary resource](https://github.com/blttll/tmk_keyboard)), it doesn't matter as we are able to "collapse" at least two of those columns in the original layout, without any of the keys clashing.
+Luckily, (and as worked out by our [primary resource](https://github.com/blttll/tmk_keyboard)), it doesn't matter as we are able to "collapse" two of those columns into one, without any of the keys clashing.
 By collapsing these two columns, we can still support all the keys, and we now only need 25 GIPO pins.
-You can see this bridge in the scematic in the PCB section.

 This is achieved by physically bridging two of the traces in the flex connector via our custom PCB.
 In this case, we're bridging columns 2 and 6, which physically exist on traces 16 and 12.
+You can see this bridge in the scematic in the PCB section.

-The layout table from above will now look like this (the letters (A) - (G) will be explained soon).
+The layout table from above will now look like this.
+Columns 10-16 have additional letters, this will be explained soon.

 |       | 0    | 1     | 2    | 3    | 4    | 5    | 6    | 7    | 8    | 9    | 10 (A) | 11 (B) | 12 (C) | 13 (D) | 14 (E) | 15 (F) | 16 (G) |
 | ----- | ---- | ----- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ------ | ------ | ------ | ------ | ------ | ------ | ------ |